SunderlandAJ-1130/sunderlandaj-1130.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Jie ZENG, and I am currently a third-year Master's student of Transportation Engineering at Central South University in China, advised by Prof. Jinjun Tang, where I also received my Bachelor's degree in 2021.
-During my study at CSU, I ranked 1/29 of my undergraduate class and won a list of awesome awards, including the National Scholarship, Mao Yisheng Science and Technology Award, etc. From 08/01/2023 to 12/31/2023, I was a visiting student at the Hong Kong University of Science and Technology.
-Starting from the 2024 Fall, I will become a PhD student in the Department of Civil and Environmental Engineering at the Hong Kong University of Science and Technology (Supervisor: Prof. Hai YANG).
+Hi, my name is Jie ZENG, and I am currently a first-year PhD student in the Department of Civil and Environmental Engineering at the Hong Kong University of Science and Technology, under the supervision of Prof. Hai YANG.
+From 2017 to 2024, I received my Master's and Bachelor's degrees in Traffic & Transportation Engineering from Central South University in Changsha, China (Supervisor: Prof. Jinjun TANG).

 # Research Interest

+* Advanced travel demand management
 * Deep learning applications in transportation systems
 * Spatiotemporal data mining and prediction
-* Traffic accident detection and prediction

 Education
 =========